platformsh/platformsh-docs/docs/src/domains/cdn/cloudflare.md

 which will set off an endless loop as HTTPS traffic will be presented as HTTP to your project no matter what.

 In short: *Always use "Full SSL" unless you have a very clear reason to do otherwise*

+## Handle LetsEncrypt TLS certificate renewal

+LetsEncrypt expects the .well-known endpoint on all domains added.
+Therefore, there are 2 options: either remove all domains pointing to Cloudflare from your Platform.sh project or follow these steps in your Cloudflare console:

+1. Turn off Always Use HTTPS at the SSL page
+2. Then create a page rule for /.well-known/acme-challenge/ with SSL set to off
+3. Followed by a second page rule for * that turns Always Use HTTPS back on.